WICG/attribution-reporting-api/AGGREGATE.md

 fully defined at trigger time using a combination (binary OR) of this piece and trigger-side pieces.

 Final keys will be restricted to a maximum of 128 bits.
-Keys longer than this will be truncated.
 This means that hex strings in the JSON should be limited to at most 32 digits.

 ### Attribution trigger registration